 - Arrive with plenty of time to spare

-- Make a good impression – you are being watched for your reaction and behaviour at all times not just during the test
+- Make a good impression – your reactions and behaviour are being observed at all times not just during the test

 The type of test you might be asked to do will depend on what the employer wants to know about you.
 Common tests include: